Inspiaaa/BlitzEcs/README.md

 # BlitzEcs

-BlitzEcs is a lightning-fast, memory-efficient, sparse set based ECS (Entity Component System) framework written in C# for making games.
+BlitzEcs is a lightning-fast, memory-efficient, sparse set based ECS (Entity Component System) library written in C# for making games.
 It is bare bones, can be easily integrated into existing systems / games, and can be used side by side with object oriented design to allow for a hybrid approach.

 ## Why use BlitzEcs?